DamAlc/datasciencecoursera/README.md

 ##run_analysis.R

-This cookbook explains the steps taken to convert the raw data from UCIHARDataset.zip and convert it to the tidy data table tidymean.txt.
+This file explains the steps taken to convert the raw data from UCIHARDataset.zip and convert it to the tidy data table tidymean.txt.
 The working directory should be set to the directory where the UCIHARDataset.zip is unzipped.